turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 ![Custom flows for email notifications](../images/s5_1.png) _Custom flows for email notifications_

-A single flow may have worked, but I could not see a way to do this without modifying the incident record.
+A single flow may have worked, but I could not see a way to do this reliably without modifying the incident record.
 I was reluctant to modify a record with the sole aim of controlling the notification flow, so I decided to use two parent flows and a child flow containing common logic.

 ### Actions: Parent Flows